C8forT/ScrcpyWiFi/README.md

 2. Reboot your computer after installing the above applications.

+3. Clone this repository

+    OR
-3. Create a text file in the directory of your choice, and name the file (e.g., ScrcpyWiFi.sh).

-4. Copy the ScrcpyWiFi.sh script code into the text file you just created (now it is a script file), then save and close the file.
+   Create a text file in the directory of your choice, and name the file (e.g., ScrcpyWiFi.sh).
+Then copy the ScrcpyWiFi.sh script code into the text file you just created (now it is a script file), then save and close the file.

 5. Make the script file executable: